eseverett/CXLS_Interlocks_Docs/docs/source/testing_documentation/Vault-1_laser.rst

 Vault-1 Laser Interlock System Testing Protocol
 ===============================================

-The purpose of this testing procedure if the Verify the functionality of the Vault-1 laser interlock system including arming Vault-1 as a laser lab, the Pharos enclosure, and the Dira enclosure.
+The purpose of this testing procedure if the Verify the functionality of the Vault-1 laser interlock system including arming Vault-1 as a laser lab, and arming the Pharos system.
+Additionally, the administrative override on the Pharos and Dira enclosures will be tested.

 Starting Conditions
 -------------------